Menu

 Run TypeScript online in your browser

-Under the hood, tsgo (the native Go-powered TypeScript compiler) emits .js from your .ts source and Node 24 runs it — so you get full type-checking without paying a transpiler's memory cost on every execution. @types/node is pre-installed for Node API typings.
-Whether you're testing generics, exploring advanced type-level features, or prepping for a TS interview, this online TypeScript playground goes from idea to output in seconds.
+tsgo emits .js from your .ts and Node 24 runs the result, so you get full type-checking without the memory overhead of a transpiler on every execution. @types/node is pre-installed for Node API typings — useful for testing generics, exploring advanced type-level features, or prepping for a TS interview without leaving the page.

 What makes this TypeScript playground useful